Mark Davis (American football): Early years

 Davis was born on May 18, 1955, in Brooklyn, New York, to Al and Carol Davis.
 He is a graduate of California State University, Chico.

 Prior to inheriting co-ownership of the team, Davis was involved in the retail part of the Raiders' business where he helped develop their Raider Image stores.
 He also spent time in the Raiders equipment department where in 1986, he developed the muff-style hand warmer for football.
 In 1980, Davis represented Raiders player Cliff Branch in contract negotiations with the team which resulted in a deal that included an annuity (active until Branch's death in 2019) and got Mark expelled from his father's house for being too close to the players.
 He later lived with Branch when the team moved to Los Angeles.

 Professional sports

 Oakland / Las Vegas Raiders

 Davis and his mother, Carol, inherited the team after the death of his father, Al Davis, in 2011.
-Mark and Carol own a 47 percent share of the Raiders through Al's company, A. D. Football, Inc. with the stake contractually structured to give them controlling interest.
-Mark took over his father's old post of managing general partner and became operating head of the franchise.
-He controls the Raiders' day-to-day operations and represents the Raiders at owners' meetings.
+Mark and Carol owned a 47 percent share of the Raiders through Al's company, A. D. Football, Inc. with the stake contractually structured to give them controlling interest.
+Mark took over his father's old post of managing general partner.
+Even before Carol died in October 2025, Mark was operating head of the franchise, controlling the Raiders' day-to-day operations and representing the Raiders at owners' meetings.